openshift-cs/commons.openshift.org/CONTRIBUTING.md

 - **schedule**: section label (section is optional).
 - **local_time**: start time of session.
 - **session_name**: — session title.
 - **track**: — track name (optional).
 If no sessions have a track, sessions display without tab interface.
 Sessions in the same track display in that tab.
-With most sessions having tracks, an event without one displays on all tracks.
-This is useful for breaks.
+If tracks are defined, an event without one displays on all tracks.
+This is useful for breaks, reception, lunch, etc.
 - **speakers** — section label for session speakers (section is optional).
 - **id** — ID of a speaker from `src/content/speakers/speakers.yml`.